RehabAbdelWahab/CRUD-Python-Flask/README.md

 Create/ Read / Update / Delete tasks
 .

+# How to run:

-To run the project just pull it and run this CMD:
+To run the project just pull it
+Open the console and cd your project root directory and run this CMD:

 ```bash
 python app.py